"The Best News on Anna Maria Island Since 1992"

 City hall renovation

-With Cramer absent, commissioners gave short shrift to her proposal that the commission direct the mayor to obtain a full structural inspection of city hall, along with an official estimate for a new roof and windows (The Islander, April 21).
+With Cramer absent, commissioners gave short shrift to her proposal that the commission direct the mayor to obtain a full structural inspection of city hall, along with an official estimate for a new roof and windows (The islander, April 21).

 SueLynn did present a "free" estimate from Bringman Roofing Company that a new roof would cost approximately $22,800, and commissioners agreed that should be addressed in the next budget.